How To Monetize Your WordPress Site?

-Dropship – When starting your own online store you don’t necessarily need your own goods to promote.
+Dropship – When starting your online store, you don’t necessarily need your goods to promote.
 Drop shipping for WordPress allows you to make money on products you don’t own or have in inventory.
 You place the product on your site and collect the payment from the buyer.

-Create a job board – If you’re content producer catering to bloggers, you can create a job board.
+Create a job board – If you’re a content producer catering to bloggers, you can create a job board.
 Do you cater to WordPress designers and developers?

-These WordPress monetize strategies will help you to make money on your WordPress site in no time.
+These WordPress monetization strategies will help you to make money on your WordPress site in no time.
 However, keep in mind everything worth having in life takes hard work.
-As we all know success is 99% perspiration and 1% inspiration.
+As we all know, success is 99% perspiration and 1% inspiration.